chreden/trview/doc/triggerswindow.md

 Input|Action
 ---|------
 Filters | Open the [filters](filters.md) editor.
 The checkbox toggles whether configured filters are applied.
-Track Room          | Whether to show the triggers that are in the currently selected room Sync | Whether the trigger selected in the window will be synced with the trigger selected in the view (bidirectional)
+Track Room          | Whether to show the triggers that are in the currently selected room.
+Clicking the button will show the expanded track menu where you can choose whether rooms are tracked.
+Sync | Whether the trigger selected in the window will be synced with the trigger selected in the view (bidirectional)

 ## Triggers List